 9.6.3.1 Lip Synchronisation (LS)

 The “Lip Synchronisation” semantic is defined in [IETF RFC 5888].
 As per clause 7[IETF RFC 5888], the MG must synchronise the play out of H.248 Streams listed together in the same “LS” marked group.

+9.6.3.1.1 Directionality

 In most scenario where LS is used both the video and audio would be bi-directional.
 However there are some scenarios such as synchronization of source audio and simultaneous translation where lip sync may only be applied in one direction.
+[IETF RFC 5888] does not define an SDP mechanism to negotiate an unidirectional use of the LS semantics between peers other than the one implicitly given by defining one of the streams as unidirectional.
+The mgroup/groupse property allows for defining an unidirectional use of the LS semantics also if the grouped streams are all bi-directional.
+However, as this use does not have an SDP counterpart between SDP peers, it is discouraged.

 [End Correction]